 Ben and Rue Pine Research Travel Award

-Every year, two to four awards of up to $3,000 are offered for research-related travel to Spain, Portugal, Latin America, or other appropriate locations, subject to the availability of funds.
-Applications are generally due at the end of February of each year.
+Every year, two to four awards of up to $4,000 are offered for research-related travel to Spain, Portugal, Latin America, or other appropriate locations, subject to the availability of funds.
+Applications are generally due in February of each year.
 Awardees must submit a written report of research activities to the Director of Graduate Studies (DGS) and dissertation director within one month of travel and present research results in a Department seminar within one academic year after the travel has been completed.

 Humanities Division Awards

 These fellowships provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
 For a complete description of the fellowships described below, please visit the UCLA Humanities Division website.

 Applicants submit their materials to the Department of Spanish & Portuguese first, and the Graduate Affairs Committee nominates one student for each fellowship.
 Application materials are due in early February via email to Gloria Tovar at email@example.com.
 The final decision is made by the Dean of Humanities based on advice from a faculty committee.

 Harry and Yvonne Lenart Graduate Travel Awards

 These fellowships provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
 Awards typically range from $2,000 to $8,000, depending on the extent of the research proposed.
 These fellowships are meant for research only and are not to be used for activities such as enrolling in foreign institutions.

 The Richard and Gerrie Leeds International Graduate Travel Fellowships

 These fellowships provide funds for travel and living expenses for UCLA graduate students in the Humanities to conduct research abroad.
 Awards typically range from $2,000 to $6,000, depending on the extent of the research proposed.
 Awards can cover a period ranging from about three months to one year.
 These fellowships are meant for research only and are not to be used for activities such as enrolling in foreign institutions or paying tuition at UCLA.